“MacBook Air or XPS 13?” It’s become something of an age-old question in tech circles.

 offers a variety of laptop warranty options, fully customizable for notebooks including the MacBook Air and XPS 13.
 Upsie warranties can save customers up to 70% by cutting out the middleman.
 And they do this while providing coverage that’s identical or superior to mainstream manufacturers’ extended warranty packages, including Genius Bar repairs for Apple devices.
 Their deductible are low and there are never hidden charges or fees.

 Both the MacBook Air M1 and the 2021 model Dell XPS 13 are at the top of their class.
 Whether one is truly better than the other ultimately hinges on how important various factors are to individual users.

 Purely based on its faster M1 chip and 30% longer battery life under testing, Apple, on paper at least, takes the crown this time.

 Beyond that, it’s largely down to personal preference.
 Dell or Apple?
 Windows or Mac?
 What’s more, when factoring in things like software availability and port connectivity, it becomes an even more personal choice.

 The age-old question, then, of which is genuinely best overall, remains to be answered in a manner that’s completely definitive… at least for now.

 What is clear, however, is the benefit of an extended laptop warranty

 , especially with Upsie.
-Remember that they offer savings of up to 70 percent on comprehensive protection against just about anything life has to throw at either device.
+Remember that they offer savings of up to 70% on comprehensive protection against just about any accident life has to throw them.
 This includes battery, power, and mechanical failures, plus drops, spills, and cracked screens – and all with a deductible of just $25.

 Learn More About Laptop Warranties: